Tao-Ni/emClarity_scripts/em2emClarity/README.md

 This script aims to use the subregion em file to find the points within user-defined distance from the emClarity database.

-Developed by Tao Ni, E-mail: taoni@hku.hk
+Developed by Tao Ni, E-mail: taoni@hku.hk cSupported by Peijun Zhang's group in Oxford University

 NOTES: